The gothic arcades of the Camposanto Cemetery in Pisa are decorated with some of the finest Renaissance frescoes in Italy.

 Camposanto Cemetery in Pisa

 The Camposanto Cemetery is the youngest of the major monuments on Pisa’s cathedral square.
-In contrast to the Duomo (cathedral), campanile (leaning tower) and the baptistry, the cemetery is Gothic rather than Romanesque in style.
+In contrast to the Duomo (cathedral), the campanile (leaning tower), and the baptistry, the cemetery is Gothic rather than Romanesque in style.
 Work started in 1278 but dragged on for over a century.
 The Gothic arcades were finished only in 1464 while some chapels were only added by the late 16th century.

 The name Camposanto literally means holy ground, as archbishop Ubaldo de’ Lanfranchi returned from a crusade in 1203 with a load of soil from Golgotha in Jerusalem that was scattered in the courtyard.
 During medieval times, it was believed that the holy ground could strip a body to the bone overnight.

 The cemetery was the burial ground of the elite, as numerous funeral monuments, family shields, and sarcophagi —often with Roman origins — in the arcaded courtyard testify.